Gentleman2292/konas/README.md

 # konas
-I deleted everything that connected to their Auth servers and fixed crashes
+I deleted everything that connected to their auth servers and fixed crashes

 # Backup link